Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Large deviations and thermodynamic uncertainty relations

+We note that the variance is equal to the mean-squared displacement (MSD) $\mathbb{E}[(\potRV)^2]$ to first order in $dt$, and that it can be expressed as $K_{\pot}^{(2)}=2\pot^\top \HH \pot\,dt$ in terms of our mobility matrix $\HH$~\eqref{eq:hsss}.
+In this sense, $\HH$ is a diffusion matrix that governs the short-time MSD of all state observables.

+We can also express the variational principle for excess EPR in terms of cumulants.
+Expanding the exponentials in Eq.~\eqref{eq:exdual2} gives

+This provides a set of bounds on the excess EPR, one for each state observable $\pot$.
+Each bound involves two terms: the first is proportional to the observable's ``speed'' (the mean displacement $-2K_{\pot}^{(1)}$), the second quantifies the size of its fluctuations (via a sum of higher cumulants).
+This fluctuation term is nonnegative, as discussed near Eq.~\eqref{eq:exdual2}.
+Note that the sum of higher cumulants converges, so in practice it may be truncated at some finite order.

-Eq.~\eqref{eq:estEPR} can be interpreted as a short-time TUR~\citep{manikandan2020inferring} for excess EPR.
-It is also a ``higher-order'' TUR~\citep{dechant2020fluctuation}, since it involves not only the mean and variance but also higher cumulants.
-Unlike traditional TURs, higher-order TURs can be made tight by appropriate choice of observable, including in discrete systems and systems arbitrarily far from equilibrium and steady state.
+Eq.~\eqref{eq:estEPR} can be interpreted as a short-time TUR~\cite{manikandan2020inferring} for excess EPR that specifies a tradeoff between speed and fluctuations.
+It is also an example of a ``higher-order'' TUR~\cite{dechant2020fluctuation}, since it involves not only the mean and variance but also higher cumulants.
+Higher-order TURs can be made tight by appropriate choice of observable, unlike traditional TURs (involving only the mean and variance) that cannot always be made tight in far-from-equilibrium discrete systems~\cite{otsubo2020estimating}.
+In \smref{tur}, we derive a weaker but simpler bound that involves simpler statistics.

-We note that thermodynamic inference techniques proposed in Refs.~\citep{kim2020learning,otsubo2022estimating} for estimating EPR can also be used to estimate excess EPR using~\eqref{eq:estEPR}.
-Actually, estimation of excess EPR may be more practical, because it only involves measurements of state observables at two time points, rather than measurements of general reaction observables.
+\newstuff{The TUR~\eqref{eq:estEPR} permits thermodynamic inference of $\eprEX$ and $\potopt$, using similar techniques as for inference of EPR and thermodynamic forces from short-time trajectories~\cite{kim2020learning,otsubo2020estimating,otsubo2022estimating,aguilera2025inferring}.
+Suppose that, in a closed system, one makes $\nnn$ two-point measurements of the change of a state observable during a short time interval, $\phi(t)\mapsto \phi(t+dt)$.
+These measurements can be used to compute the cumulants $K_{\pot}^{(k)}$, which give a lower bound on the excess EPR when plugged into the TUR~\eqref{eq:estEPR}.
+The TUR can be further tightened by scaling the observable as $\lambda\pot$ by $\lambda\in \mathbb{R}$ and optimizing over $\lambda$, in this way recovering the overall irreversibility $\cgfLeg(\pot)$~\eqref{eq:lcgf}.}

+\newstuff{If it is possible to measure more than one observable ($\pot_{(1)}, \pot_{(2)}, ...$), tighter bounds can be found by numerical optimization of the TUR~\eqref{eq:estEPR} over linear combinations of these observables.
+In the fine-grained regime where $\numstate$ linearly-independent observables can be acquired (e.g., such as identity of starting and ending microstates), then the measurements span the entire space of observables $\pot\in\potspace$ and numerical optimization should recover the full excess EPR and the generalized potential $\potopt$ at optimality.
+We note that the objective in TUR~\eqref{eq:estEPR} is a concave function of $\pot$, thus optimization can be carried out using very efficient numerical algorithms.
+We also note that, unlike some EPR estimation techniques, our method never needs to distinguish which reaction or reservoir mediated a given transition.}